DomDevs2000/React-NextJS-Personal-Website/projects/java-crud-rest-api.md

 }
 ```

-To update a note, use a PUT request to /users/update/```id``` ensuring "content-type: application/JSON" is set.
+To update a user, use a PUT request to /users/```id``` ensuring "content-type: application/JSON" is set.
 JSON body should
 be as follows:

 ```